 Jacqueline L. Daniels, MA, CCC-SLP, CBIS,

-Jacqueline Daniels joined the Speech and Hearing Sciences Faculty in 2013 as a clinical instructor.
-She teaches didactic courses and provides clinical education for students completing adult neuro evaluation and treatment practica.
+Jacqueline Daniels joined the Speech and Hearing Sciences Faculty in 2013.
+She teaches didactic courses, in medical Speech-language Pathology and Traumatic Brain Injury, and facilitates clinical education for students completing adult neuro evaluation and treatment practica.

 Jacqueline is licensed in the state of Washington and holds her Certificate of Clinic Competence (CCC-SLP) from the American Speech-Language and Hearing Association.
 In addition, she is a Certified Brain Injury Specialist (CBIS).